bodo-ai/Bodo/docs/docs/api_docs/pandas/series/str.contains.md

  * `na`: only supports default value `None`.
  * `regex`: must be a compile time constant and must be type `Boolean`.

+!!! note
+	`pd.Series.str.contains` only supported on Series of `String` data.

 ### Example Usage:
 ``` py
 >>> @bodo.jit